smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 * rif40_install_table_triggers.bat
 * rif40_install_view_triggers.bat
 * rif40_data_install_tables.bat

+Or run:

-*
+* rif40_sahsuland_dev_install.bat

 Notes:

-* All scripts are now transactional;
+* All scripts are now transactional, with a script of the same name usually in the source code directory;
 * The function rif40_sequence_current_value() is created earlier by the sequences SQL script and cannot be recreated once tables have been created;
 * rif40_import_data.bat is now path independent.
-This script will now delete all setup data in the database!
+The SQL script (in this directory) will now delete all setup data in the database!